Software Enquiries: 01628 490 972

 When is a business ready to hire a data scientist?

-Before you accept a data scientist position, there are a few things about the organization you should evaluate:
+Before you accept a data scientist position, there are a few things about the organisation you should evaluate:

 - Does it value data?
 A company's culture has an impact on whether it should hire a data scientist.
 Does it have an environment that supports analytics?
 Does it have executive buy-in?
 If not, investing in a data scientist would be money down the drain.